GarrettAlbright/MGCDB/README.md

 MGCDB will automatically select which games to find updates for based on which games are new and haven't been updated yet (eg, they were just inserted with the `newgames` task), followed by those that have gone the longest since their last update.
 Games which have been updated in the last 24 hours will never be included.

-## Step-by-step operation
+## Step-by-step installation & operation

 1. Ensure you have Java 11 or newer and Maven installed on your system via your package/port manager of choice.
-2. Clone the project.
-3. `cd` into project directory.
+2. Clone this Git repository and `cd` into the directory.
 4. Copy and edit the configuration file (see "Configuration" above).
 6. Build a JAR: `mvn clean package assembly:single`.
 The JAR will be in the `target` directory.
 Optionally move it to a more convenient spot.
 7. Initialize the database: `java -jar path/to/mgcdb.jar initdb`
+    1. If you are also using OpenBSD and this fails with a dumped error trace that includes "Caused by: java.lang.Exception: No native library found for os.name=OpenBSD, os.arch=x86_64, paths=[/usr/lib:/usr/local/lib]", do the following (this procedure may work with other OSes as well; YMMV):
+    1. Ensure you've installed the `comp` set during installation.
+If you can't recall if you did or not, then you probably did.
+If you know that you didn't, or you get some messages later about tools like `gcc` being missing, you can install sets post-installation using [this procedure](https://www.cyberciti.biz/faq/openbsd-install-sets-after-install/).
+    2. Install the `gmake`, `bash`, and `unzip` packages.
+    3. In `/tmp` or some other convenient place, clone the [SQLite JDBC driver](https://github.com/xerial/sqlite-jdbc) repository (`git@github.com:xerial/sqlite-jdbc.git`) and `cd` into it.
+    4. Run `gmake` (note: not `make` as the makefile is not compatible with OpenBSD's standard `make`).
+The build process will eventually error out with some nonsense having to do with Docker, but that's fine - it got far enough.
+    5. Copy the file at `target/sqlite-[some version number]-OpenBSD-x86_64/libsqlitejdbc.so` into `/usr/local/lib`.
+    6. Optionally uninstall the packages and repo installed/cloned earlier - neither are needed further.
+    7. Try the database initialization command again.
 8. Fetch some games: `java -jar path/to/mgcdb.jar newgames`.
 Note that this will not fetch every game currently on Steam, but will give you a few to experiment with.
 9. Fetch details for those games: `java -jar path/to/mgcdb.jar updategames`
 10. Start the web daemon: `java -jar path/to/mgcdb.jar` (no further parameters).
 Test by accessing [http://localhost:4567](http://localhost:4567) in your browser of choice (adjust the port number if you set a custom port number in your configuration file).
 11. Set up your web server to reverse proxy the web daemon and serve MGCDB's static files (see "Web daemon" above).
 12. Configure a cron job task to run the `newgames` and `updategames` tasks periodically (preferably in that order).
+See the "Tasks" section above for more information.

 ## Legal nonsense